Back to the top

 Structure

-The Assembly combined both in-person and online meetings.
+The Assembly combined nine in-person and online meetings.
 The members met physically on the first and final weekend (9-10 March and 18-19 May).
 In between, the citizens' council met online for five Thursday evenings (21 March, 11 April, 18 April, 25 April, and 2 May).

 Facilitation

-Expert witnesses from a variety of fields and sectors presented to the members of the Assembly and to the Advisory Board.
-The members of the Assembly also had the opportunity to request additional expert testimony and utilised this right to request to as for more knowledge about the impact of battery production on people and the environment, why it is difficult to break old habits, and politicians' perspectives on climate policy.
-The experts were also asked to write a summary text that was then compiled into a knowledge booklet that was distributed to the council members.
+The members of the Assembly also had the opportunity to request additional expert testimony and utilised this right to request more knowledge about the impact of battery production on people and the environment, why it is difficult to break old habits, and politicians' perspectives on climate policy.

 Developing recommendations